 One purpose of no-fault insurance is to reduce the monetary costs associated with lengthy insurance claims and litigation.
 Since any dispute about the cause of a car accident becomes irrelevant in a no-fault insurance state, the insurance companies in those states tend to pay claims much more quickly and with much less hassle.

 Because no-fault insurance greatly reduces possible disputes about insurance claims, it also significantly reduces the likelihood that any of the parties will resort to filing a lawsuit to resolve those disputes.
 Some no-fault states still allow an injured party to sue the negligent driver for damages, but usually those lawsuits are limited to a narrow set of circumstances, like when the accident caused "significant" injury or resulted in medical bills above a certain threshold.
+For these reasons, related injury claims that would normally be filed with an insurance company are very different than in "fault" states.
+For example, these statutory thresholds play a large role in passenger injury claims in no-fault states.

 Several states are considered “no-fault” states when it comes to car insurance: